Skip to content

 22.27777778

 Great!
-What’s not so great is that, the temperature sensor has been left generating data for the whole week, and there is a bunch of readings to convert to Celsius.
+What’s not so great is that the temperature sensor has been left generating data for the whole week, and there are a bunch of readings to convert to Celsius

 TEMP_F 71.2 71.4 73.3 73.0 73.1 72.8 72.5